ITU-BDSA2025-GROUP12/Chirp/docs/report.md

 ![Login Diagram](images/Login.png)

-**Figure 8:**
+**Figure 8:** Activity diagram showing the flow of registering a user and logging in to the application.

 ## Sequence of Functionality / Calls Through Chirp!
-The sequence diagram shows how the Chirp! application loads the public timeline.
 First, a user’s browser sends an HTTP GET request to Chirp.Web to load the public timeline.
 Chirp.Web asks Chirp.Infrastructure to get the needed data.
 Chirp.Infrastructure then fetches the public cheeps from the database using Entity Framework Core.
 The database sends the cheeps back, and they are passed to Chirp.Web as a list.

 Chirp.Web then uses this data to render the Public.cshtml page and sends the finished HTML back to the browser.